zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/google-kubernetes-engine/_index.md

 ### Set your default cluster

 After the above GKE cluster completes, let’s make sure and set it up as our default cluster while using the gcloud.
+TYPO for docs training.
+TO BE REMOVED.

 ```text
 gcloud config set container/cluster px-demo